lcrocker/ojpoker/README.md

 The Dart code (in the `dart` directory) serves as a "reference" implementation for all the features of the project.
 Dart is strongly typed, very expressive, and has all the features needed for that job.
-The rust code (in the `rs` directory) is designed for pure performance.
+The rust code (in the `rust` directory) is designed for pure performance.

 There are many serialized data sets for things like test data and pre-computed lookup tables.
 Each data set exists in two or more forms.
 They begin life in